Funding

 Fellowships and Scholarships

-- Funding can be used toward support of UD-sponsored international human rights and service programs in Africa, South America, and Asia.
+- Funding can be used to support UD-sponsored international human rights and service programs (including ETHOS) in Africa, Latin America, and Asia.
+Applications are for individual students and will not apply toward a group fundraising effort.

 - All other grants and aid that are received and applied towards the international experience will be taken into consideration by the committee when considering awards.

-- Submit an application proposal with a detailed description of the proposed activity including budget and timetable, as well as pertinent background and skills.
+- Submit an application proposal with a detailed description of the proposed activity, including budget and timetable, as well as pertinent background and skills.
 Only one proposal per cycle may be submitted.
 Incomplete applications will not be accepted.

-- Quality of student proposal/application.
+- Quality of student proposal/application

-- Financial needs.
+- Financial needs

-- Education abroad destination (priority given to students pursuing activities in traditionally underrepresented locations in education abroad).
+- Education abroad destination (priority given to students pursuing activities in traditionally underrepresented locations in education abroad)

-- Total cost of the program.
+- Total cost of the program

 Linda C. Majka Fellowship